First World Solutions Are Not Resolving Third World Problems

 Between 2001 and 2002, Ethiopian maize farmers produced two years of bumper harvest.
 That in turn, because of the weak marketing system, led to an 80% collapse in maize prices in the country.
 This made it unprofitable for some farmers to even harvest the grain from the fields.
 And we calculated that some 300,000 tons of grain was left in the fields to rot in early 2002.
 Not six months later, in July 2002, Ethiopia announced a major food crisis, to the same proportions as 1984: 14 million people at risk of starvation.
 (8:37, emphasis added)

 What caused this hunger was not a lack of complex western market solutions but (a) lack of adequate storage and (b) putting profit over people.
-If they had allowed locals to come harvest and pay for their own grain, then store it independently, the farmers at least would have had a small return, and the people would have food when it was needed.
+If these farmers had allowed locals to come harvest and pay for their own grain, then store it independently, the farmers at least would have had a small return, and the people would have had food when it was needed.

 What also happened that year is in the areas where there were good rains, and where farmers had previously produced surplus grain, farmers had decided to withdraw from the fertilizer market, not use fertilizer and actually had dropped their use of fertilizer by 27%.
 This is a tragic example of arrested development, or a budding green revolution stopped in its tracks.
 And this is not just specific to Ethiopia, but happens over and over, all over Africa.